I Remember Elvis Presley (The King Is Dead)

 "I Remember Elvis Presley (The King Is Dead)" is a song co-written by Dick Bakker, Eddy Ouwens and Dunhills, performed by Ouwens under the name of Danny Mirror.
-The song was dedicated to Elvis Presley stating he is the one and only king."
+The song was dedicated to Elvis Presley, stating he is "the one and only king."
 It reached number 4 in the UK Singles Chart in October 1977.

-In 1977, Canadian singer Johnny Farago (1944-1997) made a cover version in French as Je me souviens d’Elvis Presley and an english cover with the same lyrics I remember Elvis Presley.
+In 1977, Canadian singer Johnny Farago (1944-1997) released cover versions both in French as "Je me souviens d’Elvis Presley" and also in English with the same lyrics as the original.